Laudato si': Poverty

-The encyclical states that developed nations are morally obligated to assist developing nations in combating the climate-change crisis.
-Poor nations, the pontiff says, are ill-prepared to adapt to the effects of climate change and will bear the brunt of its effects.
-Linking the issues of poverty, which has been a major issue in his papacy, and the environment, he insists that the world must "hear both the cry of the earth and the cry of the poor."
+Linking the issues of poverty, which was a major issue in his papacy, and the environment, he insists that the world must "hear both the cry of the earth and the cry of the poor".

-He does not believe, according to R. R. Reno, that "for all our flaws, Western societies are more democratic, more egalitarian, and more inclusive than any in history."
-Citing the New Zealand Bishops Conference Statement on Environmental Issues, Francis asks "what the commandment 'Thou shall not kill' means when 'twenty percent of the world's population consumes resources at a rate that robs the poor nations and future generations of what they need to survive.'"
+He does not believe, according to the editor of First Things, R. R. Reno, that "for all our flaws, Western societies are more democratic, more egalitarian, and more inclusive than any in history."
+Citing the New Zealand Bishops' Conference Statement on Environmental Issues, Francis asks "what the commandment 'Thou shall not kill' means when 'twenty percent of the world's population consumes resources at a rate that robs the poor nations and future generations of what they need to survive.'"

 Science and modernism

-"Science and religion, with their distinctive approaches to understanding reality, can enter into an intense dialogue fruitful for both," according to the pontiff.
-Religions, including Christianity, can make "rich contributions ... towards an integral ecology and the full development of humanity," However, "the scientific and experimental method" itself can be part of the problem when it decouples creation from the Creator.
+"Science and religion, with their distinctive approaches to understanding reality, can enter into an intense dialogue fruitful for both", according to the pontiff.
+Religions, including Christianity, can make "rich contributions ... towards an integral ecology and the full development of humanity," however, "the scientific and experimental method" itself can be part of the problem when it decouples creation from the Creator.

-The editor of First Things R. R. Reno critiques the encyclical, writing Laudato si' makes "many fierce denunciations of the current global order."
-This global order "destroys the environment, oppresses the multitudes, and makes us blind to the beauty of creation."
-According to Reno, the critiques of the scientific and technocratic present contained in the encyclical make this "perhaps the most anti-modern encyclical since the Syllabus of Errors, Pius IX's haughty 1864 dismissal of the conceits of the modern era."
+Reno criticizes the encyclical, writing Laudato si' makes "many fierce denunciations of the current global order".
+This global order "destroys environment, oppresses the multitudes, and makes us blind to the beauty of creation."
+According to Reno, the critiques of the scientific and technocratic present contained in the encyclical make this "perhaps the most anti-modern encyclical since the Syllabus of Errors, Pius IX's haughty 1864 dismissal of the conceits of the modern era".
 He adds that the encyclical's tone lacks elements commonly found in the works of John Paul II and Benedict XVI that, in the tradition of Gaudium et spes, would have affirmed the modern world while correcting its errors.